 The cook time on oven-dried zucchini really depends on the weather and humidity.
 Once your zucchini come down to room temperature, store them in glass jars (a mason jar will do) or an airtight container for a few days.
 Shake the jar a couple of times daily to ensure no residual moisture or mold.
 You might face longer drying times and hotter weather depending on your home.
 Then store in an airtight container for a week.

-These crispy veggie snacks are great on their own but if you're looking to pair them I can see this going really well with a creamy onion dip salsa.
+These crispy veggie snacks are great on their own but if you're looking to pair them I can see this going really well with a creamy onion dip or salsa.
 Ultimately I'd say they are a great snacking chip, especially where you can load up on seasonings.

 Spices and spice blend suggestions